MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 #### Open rate

-Viva Insights respects user privacy.
-For this reason, the Viva Insights add-in does not show information about individual recipients, and -- when necessary to protect privacy -- it reports approximated values only.
+MyAnalytics respects user privacy.
+For this reason, the Insights add-in does not show information about individual recipients, and -- when necessary to protect privacy -- it reports approximated values only.

 **Open-rate value thresholds**

-Within 30 minutes of when you sent qualifying email, the Viva Insights add-in  reports the actual or an approximated open rate, as described here:
+Within 30 minutes of when you sent qualifying email, the Insights add-in  reports the actual or an approximated open rate, as described here:

 * **Below minimum.** For open rates lower than the minimum threshold, the threshold value is reported.
-For example, when 20% of 10 email recipients open the email, Viva Insights displays the open rate as "_&lt; 25%_."
+For example, when 20% of 10 email recipients open the email, Insights displays the open rate as "_&lt; 25%_."
 * **Between thresholds.** If the actual open rate falls between the "Minimum" and "Maximum" values shown in the table, then the actual open rate is reported.
 * **Above maximum.** For open rates higher than the maximum threshold, the threshold value is reported.
-For example, when 96% of the 25 email recipients open the email, Viva Insights displays the open rate as "_&gt; 95%_."
+For example, when 96% of the 25 email recipients open the email, Insights displays the open rate as "_&gt; 95%_."

    | Number of recipients | Open rate reported |
    | ------- | ------ |